wiktor-falek/resultat/README.md

 ```

 And if you forget to wrap a single function with a try/catch, your application could crash in production.
-With Resultat, you are forced to handle the error, or at least acknowledge it before you can get the data.
+With Resultat, you have to handle the error, or at least acknowledge it before you can get the data, and it will never throw.
-And with errors being values, it won't default to unknown.
+Additionally with having errors as values, their type will not default to unknown.

 ## Installation